Invited speakers present on a range of robotics topics

 The Robotics Seminar Series invites robotics experts to present their work to the Michigan Robotics community.

-The presentations are held every other Thursday from 3:30-4:30pm on the campus of the University of Michigan in 2300 FMCRB and on Zoom when available.
+The presentations are held on Wednesdays from 4:00 - 5:30pm on the University of Michigan Ann Arbor campus in 2300 FMCRB and on Zoom when available.
 Recordings will be posted when available.
+Light refreshments will be provided.

 Past speakers